Max Rooke

-Max Rooke (born Jarad Maxwell Rooke on 19 December 1981) is a former Australian rules footballer, who played for the Geelong Football Club in the Australian Football League (AFL).
+Max Rooke (born Jarad Maxwell Rooke; 19 December 1981) is a former Australian rules footballer who played for the Geelong Football Club in the Australian Football League (AFL).

 A utility player, 1.89 m tall and weighing 93 kg, Rooke's versatility allowed him to play as a forward, defender, and midfielder.
-Rooke made his AFL debut in 2002, and was awarded the 2003 Geelong Football Club most determined and dedicated player award.
-He went on to become a dual premiership player with the club, playing key roles in both the 2007 and 2009 Grand Final victories.
-Rooke also won two NAB Cups and two McClelland Trophies with Geelong.
-He has served as a development coach at the Melbourne Football Club since November 2016.
+Rooke made his Geelong debut in 2002 and went on to become a dual premiership player with the club, playing key roles in both the 2007 and 2009 grand final victories.

 AFL career

-Rooke was recruited from Casterton in 2001, and made his debut in the second round of 2002.
-He was a regular senior player until a shin injury forced him to miss the second half of 2004, including the finals series, but recovered to play all but one game in 2005.
+Rooke was recruited from Casterton in 2001, and he made his debut in the second round of 2002.
+In 2003, he was awarded Geelong's most determined and dedicated player award.
+Rooke was a regular senior player until a shin injury forced him to miss the second half of 2004, including the finals series, but he recovered to play all but one game in 2005.

-His lack of pace against small forwards was exposed in round 20, 2005 when 's, Russell Robertson kicked six goals against him.
+His lack of pace against small forwards was exposed in Round 20, 2005, when 's Russell Robertson kicked six goals against him.
 This prompted coach Mark Thompson to move him into the midfield the following week.
-This move was successful, with Rooke nullifying champion midfielder Chris Judd.
-In Geelong's close loss to the Sydney Swans in the elimination final, Rooke amassed a remarkable fifteen tackles.
+This move was successful, with Rooke nullifying Hall of Fame midfielder Chris Judd.
+In Geelong's close loss to the Sydney Swans in the elimination final, Rooke laid a remarkable fifteen tackles.